subbaraju283/avesha-assessment/README.md

-python main.py query "Describe the Apollo 11 mission and its significance" python main.py query "How does ion propulsion work in space missions?" python main.py query "What is the Voyager program and what did it discover?" python main.py query "Explain the Hubble Space Telescope and its contributions to astronomy"
+python main.py query "Describe the Apollo 11 mission and its significance" python main.py query "How does ion propulsion work in space missions?" python main.py query "What is the Voyager program and what did it discover?"
 ```

 ### **Duplicate Management**